When an Employee Wants to Claim Exemption From Withholding

 Some types of employees may be exempt: students, part-time workers, those over 65, and blind employees.

 How to Know If an Employee Is Exempt From Withholding

 You can only change withholding based on the documentation the employee gives you.
 Until the employee gives you the correct form or forms, you must continue to withhold federal, state, and local income taxes based on the most recent forms completed by the employee.
 You can't take the employee's word on the claim of exemption.

 Exemption from withholding is only for one year; the employee must re-apply every year.
 To claim exemption from withholding, the employee must complete a new W-4 form by February 15 of each year to change withholding.
-The W-4 form includes information on the employee's marital status and the number of allowances claimed, in order to calculate withholding.

 If the employee is claiming an exemption, here's how the W-4 form should look: